Jon Radtke’s worked a corporate job at

 Looking back at his time with

-“Coke is now recognized as the leader in corporate water stewardship,” he concludes.
+“Coke is now recognized as a leader in corporate water stewardship,” he concludes.
 “As a company, we’ve been around for 130 years.
 If we want to be around for another 130 years we need to continue what we’re doing around water stewardship and leverage our influence to have others join us.”